codsen/codsen/packages/is-char-suitable-for-html-attr-name/README.md

 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/is-char-suitable-for-html-attr-name/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/is-char-suitable-for-html-attr-name/) for a full description of the API.

 ## Contributing